Investment Management Research Workshop

 focused - singularly focused on research in funds management (across all asset classes); wealth management (particularly investment and superannuation); and, banking (particularly financial intermediation and regulation);

-specialist - for investment analysts first and foremost, with a firm focus on academic research; and,
+specialist - for investment management analysts first and foremost, with a firm focus on academic research; and,

-independent - independently curated and moderated one-day classroom-style program.
+independent - independently curated and moderated one-day classroom-style, face-to-face program.

 The Investment Management Research Workshop presents research from across three of the five Forum knowledge Domains.